robert8138/deep-learning-deliberate-practice/CONCEPTS.md

  	* It explains why it's much faster than forward propogation
  	* It then talks about a bit of the history of how backprop was discovered

 * [Yes You Should Understand Backprop](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b): A Medium post from Andre Karpathy explaining why every practitioners should learn about how backprop works.
 Essentially, his arguments is that even when doing DL in practice, if the activations are saturated, the gradient can become very close to 0 (vanishing gradient problem), causing the weight updates to be super slow, and in terms make the cost function to go down very slowly.

+# Regularization

+In traditional machine learning, **Bias and Variance trade-off** is a critical concept to understand, because depending on whether the model is suffering from a bias problem or a variance problem, the approach in improving the model performance would be quite different.
+In the era of DL, the trade-off still exist, but are not as big.
+Therefore, the workflow for DL typically becomes 1). overfit as much as you can, to reduce the bias, and to lower the training error, then 2). try adding more data (e.g. data augmentation), or applying regularization, to reduce variance, to bring down validation/test error.

+The theme of regularization is to reduce model complexity, and model complexity is roughly captured by the "magnitudes", "norm", "number" of the weights.
+There are different ways to regularize the model.

+* **L1/L2 regularization**:
+	- Intuition 1: this approach limits the magnitudes or norm of the parameters being trained.
+	- Intuition 2: by making the magnitudes of the parameters small, the activation function act more like an activation function (for tahn or sigmoid activation functions)
+* **Dropout**: this approach directly limit the number of hidden units in each hidden layer, reducing the complexity of the model
+* **Early Stopping**: this approach stops training before the model starts to overfit.
+It's sometimes used but Andrew doesn't recommend it, because it doesn't clearly separate the tasks of overfit as much as you can, then regularize.

 # Convolution Neural Network